 Occupational therapy at The Children's Hospital at Westmead

 Occupational therapists provide services to babies, children, adolescents and their families.
-A family-focussed philosophy is followed to assist children and young people to participate in home, school, play and leisure activities.
+A family-focused philosophy is followed to assist children and young people to participate in home, school, play and leisure activities.

 All patients referred to Occupational Therapy are assessed.
 The whole child, family and the environment in which they live is considered in this assessment.
 Therapy may follow and is provided individually or in groups.
 Intervention may take place at the Hospital and be carried over into home/school programs.